 – Pro sounds at a pro price

 One tube amp to rule them all?
-In a boutique market that’s saturated with tweed clones, Jesse Hoff stands out because he adds his own twists to the classic recipe.
+In a boutique market saturated with tweed clones, Jesse Hoff stands out because of his own twists to the classic recipe.
 Case in point: the J10LC.
 This 10-watt, 1×12 combo is one of the best sounding tube amplifiers on the planet, with harmonically rich clean and breakup tones, stunning dynamics and spellbinding onboard effects.
 It’s not cheap but this is an amp for life – it records wonderfully and, despite its comparatively low power rating, is a great gigging amp too.

 Price: From £1,599 Type: Tube combo Channels: 2 Power Rating: 10W Speakers: 1×12” Celestion Blue Tubes: 1x 12AY7, 2x 6V6, 1x 5Y3